5 Leading Causes of Car Crashes

 There are roughly 5 million reported car crashes in the US every year.
 (Another 5 million are suspected to go unreported.)
 While most crashes are relatively minor, an average of 37,000 lives are lost (38,800 in 2019) every year in the US.
 Not to mention hundreds of thousands of injuries.

 Surprisingly, reports are showing fatalities from car crashes may not have necessarily gone down during the 2020 pandemic.
-Apparently the empty roads caused a jump in reckless driving.
+Apparently the empty roads caused a jump in speeding and reckless driving.
 NHTSA found an increase in the number of people killed compared to the number of overall miles traveled.

 Car manufacturers have been taking steps to reduce car crashes with car safety features like lane change assist and forward collision systems.
 However until self driving cars proven safe and are a thing for everyone on the road, crashes will still happen.